hmcts/nfdiv-dev-env/README.md

  - azure-cli
  - postgres-client

-Note that this environment uses IDAM in AAT so a VPN is required.
+Note that a VPN is required as this environment uses multiple services in the AAT environment.

 ## Set up